HIXMAN/test-driven-development-example/README.md

 Red state again and we have to fix it again.
 Lets create a method in ImageParser due to go to green state.
 Check ImageParser.php

+##STEP 9

+###Another iteration another functionality LinkParser

+ We have added another functionality (image parser) covered with tests now we have to keep rolling.
+Check LinkParserTest.php